Alyst3r/WotLK-Extensions/Docs/README.md

 no args; flashes taskbar icon if game window is inactive until being brought to foreground

 ## Custom DBCs
-`.cdbc` file extension is purely cosmetic, just to make it easier to distinguish between stock client dbcs and custom ones
+`.cdbc` file extension is purely cosmetic, just to make it easier to distinguish between stock client dbcs and custom ones.
+Default files will be provided in `Custom DBCs` directory.
 ### LFGRoles.cdbc
 Dehardcodes class roles from Wow.exe, moving the whole table to DBC file.
 Single record contains 2 columns, ClassID and RoleMask.